Visas to Work in the USA

 - If your visa category requires (eg H visas), you have Labor Certification by the Department of Labor

 If you qualify as above you can proceed with your application for the relevant US work visa.
-Some examples include:
+Some examples of work visas for the US include:

 Adjudicators are assessing L-1 applications more closely than ever, specifically looking to understand if and why a US-resident worker could not perform the role instead.

-The O-1 visa is for those with qualifying employment offer or a job in the US who can demonstrate world-class status and ability in their professional field.
-This could include the arts, sports, science and technology.
+The O-1 visa is for those with an offer of qualifying employment in the US who can demonstrate world-class status and ability in their professional field.

 The H1-B visa permits skilled, qualified individuals to be employed by a qualifying US employer in specialized occupations.